Interpreting the Mechanism of Synergism for Drug Combinations Using Attention-Based Hierarchical Graph Pooling: Experiments

-Furthermore, we also visualize the drug-gene interaction on the selected cell lines in Figure 5 to show that synergic drug combinations are more likely to target on the detected core signaling network thab non-synergic drug combinations.
-For each cell line, we plot all genes (i.e. red nodes) in the sub-networks (detected by SANEpool) of synergic drug combinations, and then randomly sample a synergic drug combination (i.e. purple nodes) and some non-synergic drug combinations (i.e. blue nodes).
-We find that the drugs in the non-synergic combinations is very unlikely to target on subnetworks for synergic drug combinations.
-Besides the cell-line-based synergy value and cell-line-based non-synergy value of each gene, we also compute the synergy value and non-synergy value of each gene based on all cell lines, and find a core signaling network that consists of genes whose synergy value is larger than 0.05.
-We visualize the core signaling network and all synergic drug combinations in Figure 6, and we find that most synergic drug combinations target on this core signaling network.
+Furthermore, we also visualize the interactions of drugs and genes in the detected core gene sub-network in Figures~\ref{fig:fig5} and \ref{fig:fig6} to show that synergic drug combinations are more likely to target on the detected core gene sub-networks in each cell line.
+Figure~\ref{fig:fig5} focuses on specific cell lines, while Figure~\ref{fig:fig6} combines all cell lines and drug combinations.
+For each cell line, we plot all genes (i.e., red nodes) in the sub-networks (detected by SANEpool) of synergic drug combinations and then randomly sample synergic drug combinations (i.e., purple nodes) and some non-synergic drug combinations (i.e., blue nodes).
+Figure~\ref{fig:fig5} illustrates that drugs in the non-synergic combinations are very unlikely to target on the core gene sub-network in each example cell line (e.g., SF-295, K-562).
+Figure~\ref{fig:fig6} indicates that this observation can be extended to other cell lines.